-- If the environment contains running Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud.
+- If the environment contains running Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap Cloud.
 VMs or x86 VMs with more than 256 GB of RAM, you must shut them down first or else they won’t be included in the template.

 Click Save as Template.

 Either type a different name and description for the template or use the defaults.

 The default description lists the disk size, architecture (32 or 64 bit), administrator password (if any), and any applications installed.

 - Select the VMs to include in the environment.
 By default, all VMs are included.

 Select the networks to include.
 By default, all networks are included.

 If you select a network but not the machines connected to the network, a select all connected VMs link displays next to the network.
 Hover over the link to highlight the machines connected to the network.
 If you select a machine but not the networks that machine is on, a select all connected networks displays.

 - If the environment has sharing portals, select whether to include sharing portals in the template.